 place the hopper into the globe at an angle.

-there are two heat sources you can use: an alcohol burner or a butane burner. we prefer the butane burner because of the ability to increase and decrease the flame. light the burner and keep a nice, hot, flame upon the bottom of the globe. once the water begins to boil, slide the hopper into an upright position so it fits into the globe. don't force it.
+there are two heat sources you can use: an alcohol burner or a butane burner. we prefer the butane burner because of the ability to increase and decrease the flame: this allows better control of the flame and minute adjustments. light the burner and keep a nice, hot, flame upon the bottom of the globe. once the water begins to boil, slide the hopper into an upright position so it fits into the globe. don't force it.

 a vacuum has been created because of escaping air and will "pull" the water from the globe to the hopper.